Darxo/Hardened/README.md

 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory
+- Roads will no longer be generated directly on the map border
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
 - Characters under berserker mushroom effect no longer yell when they use ranged attacks
 - Prevent the same random human name (e.g. Leader or Knight) to be generated in succession